Living in

 • Average winter temps: 50°F

-The UNC Nutrition Research Institute is located on the North Carolina Research Campus in beautiful Kannapolis, NC.
-Long before the campus existed, there were teachers, students, elders and youth inhabiting the spaces we enjoy today, trading knowledge and goods with one another.
+The UNC Nutrition Research Institute, located on the North Carolina Research Campus in Kannapolis, NC, occupies land once home to teachers, students, elders, and youth who exchanged knowledge and goods.

-North Carolina is home to the Occhaneechi, Lumbee, Coharie, Haliwa-Saponi, Eastern Band of Cherokee, Meherrin, Tuscarora, Sappony and Waccamaw-Siouan Nations, along with many other indigenous peoples living in both tribal homeland and urban settings.
-In fact, North Carolina has the largest Indigenous population east of the Mississippi River.
-We acknowledge and give thanks to the First Peoples of this land and their descendants.
+North Carolina is home to the Occhaneechi, Lumbee, Coharie, Haliwa-Saponi, Eastern Band of Cherokee, Meherrin, Tuscarora, Sappony, Waccamaw-Siouan Nations, and other Indigenous peoples.
+It has the largest Indigenous population east of the Mississippi River.
+We honor and give thanks to the First Peoples of this land and their descendants.

-May we build upon the memories and goodwill of all who walked and labored here before us with truth, integrity and honor.
+May we build on the legacy of all who walked and labored here with truth, integrity, and honor.